globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 Users are enabled to enroll for Two Factor Authentication via their own preferences and administrators can optionally enforce this requirement.

-We recommend using FreeOTP available [for Android](https://play.google.com/store/apps/details?id=org.fedorahosted.freeotp) and[for iOS](https://apps.apple.com/us/app/freeotp-authenticator/id872559395).
+We recommend using FreeOTP available `for Android <https://play.google.com/store/apps/details?id=org.fedorahosted.freeotp>`_ and `for iOS <https://apps.apple.com/us/app/freeotp-authenticator/id872559395>`_.
 ------------------------------
 The system enforces users to change their own password at their first login.